justin0725/data_vis_examples/README.md

 <a name="vod"></a>
 # 5. Does North Carolina traffic stop data contain evidence of racial discrimination?
+## The data here do not display a significant effect, but confounding variables remain.
-### Replication of a [2020 paper by Pierson et al.](https://www.nature.com/articles/s41562-020-0858-1) employing the "veil of darkness" test
+##### Replication of a [2020 paper by Pierson et al.](https://www.nature.com/articles/s41562-020-0858-1) employing the "veil of darkness" test
 I used Pierson et al.'s data for my analysis, but limited it to a subset from North Carolina.
 The complicated nature of the analysis means that interpreting the plot takes some work, but I think it’s worth it!
 (Well, for *their* paper at least - you can decide if it's worth it for mine)

 In the below plot, I look at only traffic stops that occurred between 7pm and 7:15pm.
 This helps control for potentially confounding variables like what officers are on shift, what drivers are out and about on the roads, etc. At 7pm, it may be light or dark depending on the time of year.
 I compare traffic stops that took place 60 to 30 minutes before dark, and 0 to 30 minutes after dark (the period from 30 to 0 minutes before dark is neither dark nor light, so traffic stops in that time get removed).